Jana Kirschner: 2000 – 2006 Collaborations

 In 2002 Kirschner released her third album Pelikán followed by her fourth album Veci čo sa dejú in 2003 to mixed reviews.
 Commercially, both albums were successful and with the passage of time, the critics recognized the quality of Pelikán in particular, placing it among The 100 Greatest Slovak Albums of All Time.

-While her solo work failed to reach the heights of V cudzom meste, Kirschner received much acclaim for her collaborations with predominently Czech musicians.
+While her solo work failed to reach the heights of V cudzom meste, Kirschner received much acclaim for her collaborations with predominantly Czech musicians.
 In 2002 she released the single Bude mi lehká zem together with the composer and singer Petr Hapka, which became one of her most recognizable songs and introduced Kirschner to the Czech audience.
 Building on the success of this collaboration, she appeared in several songs of Hapka's 2006 album Strážce plamene including a duet První noc v novém bytě together with the legendary Czech folk singer Jaromír Nohavica.

 Deviating from her image as a pop singer, she teamed up with jazz musicians Peter Lipa and Boboš Procházka to record a blues album Eosphoros in 2005.

 In the years 2003 and 2007, she won two Aurel Awards as Female Singer of the Year.

 2007 – 2013 Krajina rovina era

 Kirschner albums released up to 2007 contained occasional English-language songs.
-Nonetheless all her big hits were either in Slovak or Czech and thus not accessible to the international audience.
+Nonetheless, all her big hits were either in Slovak or Czech and thus not accessible to the international audience.
 In 2007, the Universal Music label representing Kirschner decided to attempt to introduce Kirschner to the international audience and funded the production of her fifth album Shine produced by Ross Cullum, which was recorded in London entirely in English.
 The album received good reviews and was supported by a series of live performances, including one in the Queen Elizabeth Hall in London.
 However, it failed to achieve the intended commercial breakthrough and Kirschner future work has been predominantly performed in Slovak.